 TOUR1.
-VISIT TO THE SAINT PETERSBURG FLOOD PREVENTION FACILITY COMPLEX .
+VISIT TO SAINT PETERSBURG FLOOD PREVENTION FACILITY COMPLEX .

 TOUR 2.
-VISITING THE ST. PETERSBURG METRO WITH INSPECTION OF THE STATIONS UNDER CONSTRUCTION
+VISIT TO ST. PETERSBURG METRO WITH A TOUR TO THE STATIONS UNDER CONSTRUCTION

 To date, there are 5 lines of the St. Petersburg metro.
 The operating length is 113.6 km.
 The number of stations – 67 (among them 7 interchange nodes), 11 is combined with railway stations or railway stations.
 The system includes 72 vestibules, 251 escalators and 856 turnstiles.
 There are 5 operational and one repair depots.